A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Problem Definition

 where $\hat{p}(.)$ is the predicted choice probabilities.

 However, there are three main challenges in estimating a model in this setting: \squishlist \item {\bf Theory:} First, the researcher may lack theory on how the high-dimensional variables $q$ enter the agents' utility function.
-For instance, if we consider the example of high-dimensional usage variables in a subscription model, we do not have much theoretical guidance on which of these variables affect users' utility and how.
-As such, we cannot make parametric assumptions on the effect of $\Q$ on decisions and transitions or hand-pick a subset of these variables to include in our model.
+For instance, if we consider the example of high-dimensional usage variables in a software subscription decision, we do not have much theoretical guidance on which product usage variables affect users' utility and how.
+As such, we cannot make parametric assumptions on the effect of $q$ on decisions and state transitions or hand-pick a subset of these variables to include in our model.

-\item {\bf Data:} Second, in a high-dimensional setting, we may not have sufficient data in all areas of the state space to model the flow utility and the transitions to/from that area.
+\item {\bf Data:} Second, in a high-dimensional setting, we may not have sufficient data in all areas of the state space to model the flow utility and the transitions to/from a given set of state variables.

-\item {\bf Estimation:} Finally, estimation of a discrete choice dynamic model in an extremely high dimensional setting is often computationally infeasible and/or costly. \citet{Rust_1987}'s nested-fixed point algorithm requires us to calculate the value function at each combination of the state variables at each iteration of the estimation, which is infeasible in a large state space setting.
-While two-step methods can overcome estimation challenges in large state-spaces by avoiding the value function iteration, they nevertheless need non-parametric estimates of Conditional Choice Probablities (CCPs) at all values at each state \citep{Hotz_Miller_1993}.
-This is not possible in a very high dimensional setting with finite data. \squishend Thus, in a finite data, high-dimensional setting where we lack guiding theory, it is not feasible to specify a utility function over $q$ and/or estimate a dynamic discrete choice model using conventional methods.
-Therefore, we need a data-driven approach that reduces dimensionality of $\Q$ in an intelligent fashion.
+\item {\bf Estimation:} Finally, estimation of a discrete choice dynamic model in a high dimensional setting is often computationally infeasible and/or costly.
+There are two main difficulties in estimation in high-dimensional settings.
+First, standard approaches like \citet{Rust_1987}'s nested-fixed-point algorithm require us to calculate the value function at each combination of the state variables at each iteration of the estimation.
+In large state spaces, value function iteration/backward induction can be extremely slow or infeasible.
+One way to avoid this is to use two-step estimation methods \citep{Hotz_Miller_1993}, which avoid value function iteration.
+However, they nevertheless need non-parametric estimates of Conditional Choice Probabilities (CCPs) and state transition probabilities at each combination of state variables.
+While CCPs can be calculated flexibly when the number of decisions is relatively small (using semi-parametric approaches such as neural networks), it is not possible to specify and estimate state transition models in high-dimensional settings.
+Indeed, in the reinforcement learning literature, this challenge is often referred to as the lack of knowledge of the ``model of world'' and it is well-known that model-based roll-out approaches like two-step estimators are not feasible (or error-prone) without oracle knowledge of state transitions in high-dimensional settings \citep{Zeng_etal_2023}. \squishend Thus, in a finite data high-dimensional setting where we lack guiding theory, it is not feasible to specify a utility function over $q$ and/or estimate a dynamic discrete choice model using conventional methods.
+Therefore, we need a data-driven approach that reduces the dimensionality of $\Q$ in an intelligent fashion.